 \section{Appendix : Complements on $\ell$-adic formalism}

-In this appendix, we review the $\ell$-adic formalism on a noetherian topos and give the reduction step from characteristic $0$ to positive characteristic.
-To simplify the argument, we restrict the construction to bounded complexes.
+In this appendix, we review the $\ell$-adic formalism on a noetherian topos, following \cite{adic}.
+This appendix is included since we need to know the explicit definition of $\ell$-adic sheaves in order to complete proofs in the subsections $3.3$ and $3.4$.